top of page

 Almost 30% of workers in India are casual workers and only 10% of the workforce is in regular employment.
 GPM employs dozens of women in our income generating projects, providing regular employment and stable incomes to families in the slums and villages through sustainable enterprises.

 The women employed in the initiative are trained in recycling waste paper, creating beautiful new pieces using imagination and skill.
-Sales of these products support the initiative, as well as develop facilities and awareness around waste and recycling within the slum.
+Sales of these products support the initiative, as well as develop facilities and awareness around waste and recycling within marginalized communities.

-The Naya Paper Recycling project is a self-sustaining women-led project in the slum that incorporates environmental education with economic empowerment.
-Paper recycling bins have been installed in several GPM locations around the slum, and have become an integral part of the GPM development work.
+The Naya Paper Recycling project is a self-sustaining women-led project in under-served communities that incorporates environmental education with economic empowerment.
+Ongoing local and international orders are important for the sustainability and growth of the livelihood project and is an integral part of the GPM development work.
 It is in many ways a model social enterprise in that it combines environmental awareness, women's empowerment, and a long-term plan for self-sustainability.

 bottom of page